pingcap/docs/tidb-cloud/vector-search-integrate-with-jinaai-embedding.md

 ### Step 4.
 Configure the environment variables

-Get the Jina AI API key from the [Jina AI Embeddings API](https://jina.ai/embeddings/) page, and then configure the environment variables depending on the TiDB deployment option you've selected.
+Get the Jina AI API key from the [Jina AI Embeddings API](https://jina.ai/embeddings/) page.
+Then, obtain the cluster connection string and configure environment variables as follows:

-For a TiDB Cloud Serverless cluster, take the following steps to obtain the cluster connection string and configure environment variables:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.